laro/CamelCaseStd/README.md

             - we _want_ to keep the `std` files separate from the new `cilia` files,
             - and it is practically impossible to do anyway (as we cannot change the standard library).
     - So we need one of these:
-        - a kind of no-op constructor
+        - a kind of no-op converting constructor
             ```
             namespace cilia {
                 class String : std::string {